Power symbol

-A power symbol is a symbol indicating that a control activates or deactivates a particular device.
+A power symbol is a symbol indicating that a control activates or deactivates a device.
 Such a control may be a rocker switch, a toggle switch, a push-button, a virtual switch on a display screen, or some other user interface.
 The internationally standardized symbols are intended to communicate their function in a language-independent manner.

-Description

-The well-known on/off power symbol was the result of evolution in user interface design.
-Originally, most early power controls consisted of switches that were toggled between two states demarcated by the words On and Off.
-As technology became more ubiquitous, these English words were replaced with the symbols line "|" for "on" and circle "◯" for "off" (typically without serifs) to bypass language barriers.
-This standard is still used on toggle power switches, sometimes in the format "I/O".

-The symbol for the standby button was created by superimposing the symbols "|" and "◯"; however, it is commonly interpreted as the numerals "0" and "1" (binary code); yet, the International Electrotechnical Commission (IEC) holds these symbols as a graphical representation of a line and a circle.

 Standby symbol ambiguity

 Because the exact meaning of the standby symbol on a given device may be unclear until the control is tried, it has been proposed that a separate sleep symbol, a crescent moon, instead be used to indicate a low power state.
 Proponents include the California Energy Commission and the Institute of Electrical and Electronics Engineers.
 Under this proposal, the older standby symbol would be redefined as a generic "power" indication, in cases where the difference between it and the other power symbols would not present a safety concern.
 This alternative symbolism was published as IEEE standard 1621 on December 8, 2004.